Iremidee/Project1_AWS_3-Tier_Architecture_Deployment/Part 1: Setup.md

+# Networking and Security - Part 1
-# The Underlying Network Architecture
+## The Underlying Network Architecture
 This is the base environment upon which the 3-tier application architecture will be built.
 This base network consists of:
 * A VPC